Counting (skew-)reciprocal Littlewood polynomials with square discriminant: Introduction

 In the setting of Littlewood polynomials, reducing modulo primes or applying probabilistic methods seems difficult.
 Instead, the proofs in this paper combine counting arguments to derive explicit combinatorial expressions for the objects of study with lattice point counts in certain geometric regions and asymptotics of binomial coefficients.

 In \S \ref{sec:counting} we derive combinatorial expressions for $\abs{R_{8n}}$ and the three other sets under consideration, see Proposition \ref{prop:nrofsqdisc} and Proposition \ref{prop:nrofsqdiscother}.
 In each case, we obtain a sum that extends over certain tuples related to Pythagorean triples; these come from a square discriminant criterion for (skew-)reciprocal polynomials given in Lemma \ref{lem:discrit}.
 This criterion can in theory be used to find similar expressions when Littlewood polynomials are replaced by polynomials with coefficients in any fixed set $\mathcal{N}$.
 Auxiliary results to study the asymptotics of these combinatorial expressions, as well as an analysis of the Pythagorean triples, are contained in \S \ref{sec:aux}.
 The latter essentially boils down to counting lattice points with parity and coprimality conditions inside elliptic (for the reciprocals) or parabolic (for the skew-reciprocals) hyperboloids.
 These results are then combined in \S \ref{sec:reciprocals} and \S \ref{sec:skewreciprocals}, where the lattice point regions are split into three suitably chosen parts.
 This makes it possible to evaluate the combinatorial expressions from \S \ref{sec:counting} asymptotically by using integral estimates.
 The proof of Theorem \ref{thm:mainthm} is finally given in \S \ref{sec:mainthm}.
+In \S \ref{sec:pyth}, we discuss implications of our results on certain Gaussian-weighted counts of Pythagorean triples, see Theorem~\ref{thm:pyth} below.
 We end with some observations about the set $\Sq_n$ in the case $n \not \equiv 0, 6 \bmod{8}$ in \S \ref{sec:otherdeg}.